 Measuring the Indicators of Engagement

-The Flow@Work™ engagement model defines engagement as employees who are emotionally committed to the organisation and who are willing to translate this commitment into discretionary effort.
+The Engaged@Way-of-Work engagement model defines engagement as employees who are emotionally committed to the organisation and who are willing to translate this commitment into discretionary effort.
 The levels of engagement in an organization or business unit are therefore measured with respect to these two indicator dimensions:

 - Indicator #1: the employees' commitment to the organization, its leadership and it values; and